8.2 Slitless Spectroscopy with the UVIS G280 Grism

 Field-dependent calibrations of the trace and dispersion for the -1 and +1 orders over the entire UVIS field of view are presented in WFC3 ISR 2017-20.
 The best fit to the shape of the G280 curved spectra on multiple locations on the detector was achieved using a 6th order trace polynomial with a linear 2D field dependence.
 The model reproduces the location of the curved traces of the +1 and -1 order spectra to within a fraction of a pixel.
 It fits a longer portion of the red part of each spectrum than the earlier ground calibration, and overall is a significant improvement over that calibration.
 The accuracy of the wavelength calibration is estimated to be ±7 Å, or about half of a UVIS resolution element.

 A full calibration of the WFC3 UVIS G280 slitless spectroscopic mode was performed in 2020 (see WFC3 ISR 2020-09).
-We have combined all of the G280 calibration data (nearly 600 datasets) obtained over the years to determine the traces, wavelength calibration, and flux calibration across the entire field of view of both UVIS detectors, modeling the large amount of field dependence of the G280 grism.
+We combined all G280 calibration data through 2020 (nearly 600 datasets) to determine the traces, wavelength calibration, and flux calibration across the entire field of view of both UVIS detectors, modeling the large amount of field dependence of the G280 grism.
 This was done for the ±1, ±2, ±3, and ± 4 orders, and we have calibrated the position of the 0th order as well.
+Figure 8.3 shows the updated total 1st-order transmission for the WFC3 G280 mode.

-Figure 8.3 shows the total 1st-order transmission for the WFC3 G280 mode (including the instrument and telescope) for observations on chip 2, as determined from observations of the HST standard star GD-71 during Cycle 17.
-The +1st order is more sensitive than the zeroth order at wavelengths less than 320 nm, but longward of this wavelength the zeroth order dominates.
+The current absolute flux calibration of the G280 is estimated to be accurate to better than 10%.
 On deep exposures, orders out to at least -8 and +8 have been detected.
-The current absolute flux calibration of the G280 is estimated to be accurate to better than 10%.
 Due to the relatively high throughput of the 2nd order, 1st order spectra longward of 400 nm are likely to be overlapped by 2nd order light longward of 200 nm, at least for sufficiently hot sources.

 In 2023, the first background sky images for G280 were released (WFC3 ISR 2023-06).
 One set (two files, one for each CCD) were derived from individual flat-fielded (FLT) science exposures, while a second set were derived from their corresponding CTE-corrected (FLC) frames.
 Multiple parameters, such as the Earth limb angle, higher sun altitude, smaller sun angle, and the presence of zodiacal light, can increase the sky background for any given observation.
 However, it was found that all stray light scatters onto the CCD in a similar manner, so the background is well-modeled by a single component.
 While He I emission was detected in the WFC3/IR grisms (WFC3 ISR 2014-03), no emission line features have been detected in G280.